centria/fullstack/index.md

     * Remember to sign your email with your name, as well.
 * You will get 8 credits by doing the parts from 0 to 7.
   * Your certificate will show 7 credits.
 It has been agreed that in Centria you will still get 8.
+    * For H2C, you will get 8 credits by doing parts 0 to 6 and giving course feedback, and the certificate will show 6 credits.
-  * Parts 8, 9 and 10 are voluntary, but *highly recommended* and very useful.
+  * Parts 8, 9, 10 and 11 are voluntary, but *highly recommended* and very useful.
   * You can still get credits for them, according to the course rules.
 * For Centria credits, you *DO NOT* need to do the Open University Exam, but you are welcome to do so.
 * On the University of Helsinki page are instructions of how to get credits through Open University of Helsinki.
 If you have credits through that, send an email and let's see compensatory credits.